reddit/baseplate.py/docs/baseplate/core.rst

 handler, Baseplate will create a child :py:class:`~baseplate.core.Span` object to represent the time taken talking to redis.

-Because we did ``baseplate.configure_metrics``, all that span nonsense means Baseplate will automatically send metrics on how long it took our application to ``do_something`` and how long Redis took to respond to our ``ping`` to statsd/Graphite without any extra code in our application.
+The creation of the root and child spans will trigger updates on all the :py:class:`~baseplate.core.RootSpanObserver` and :py:class:`~baseplate.core.SpanObserver` objects registered.
+Because we called ``baseplate.configure_metrics`` in our setup, this means we have observers that send statsd metrics so Baseplate will automatically send metrics on how long it took our application to ``do_something`` and how long Redis took to respond to our ``ping`` to statsd/Graphite without any extra code in our application.

 .. note::